gowthamsuneel/node-twitter-client/README.md

 - Clone this repository
 - Go to node-twitter-client folder
 - npm i
-- Create a twitter app - https://developer.twitter.com/en/apps (If you don not have twitter account, create a new)
+- Create a twitter app - https://developer.twitter.com/en/apps (If you don not have twitter developer account, create a new)
 - Update .env file with twitter app specifications
 - npm start